 Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

-Most enterprises don’t struggle because they lack applications.
-They struggle because they have too many of them.
+Most enterprises do not face challenges because they lack available applications.
+Instead, they struggle because they have too many of them and often do not even know what they are used for.

-Over time, organizations accumulate systems through mergers, departmental decisions, vendor changes, and temporary solutions that become permanent.
+Over time, organizations tend to accumulate systems through mergers, departmental decisions, vendor changes, and temporary solutions that somehow become permanent.
 What begins as innovation often turns into fragmentation.
-Teams rely on overlapping tools, legacy systems remain in production long after their usefulness declines, and infrastructure costs grow without delivering proportional value.
+Teams rely on overlapping tools, legacy systems remain in production long past their usefulness, and infrastructure costs continuously grow while delivering less value.

-Application rationalization is the structured process of evaluating, consolidating, modernizing, or retiring applications to improve efficiency, reduce risk, and align technology with business goals.
-It transforms an uncontrolled application landscape into a manageable, transparent, and cost-effective portfolio.
+Application rationalization is the structured process of evaluating, consolidating, modernizing, or retiring applications in order to improve efficiency, reduce risk, and align technology with business goals.
+It helps transform an uncontrolled application landscape into a manageable, transparent, and cost-effective portfolio.

 SAMU enables organizations to perform application rationalization with clarity and confidence.
-Instead of relying on spreadsheets and fragmented documentation, teams gain a unified view of applications, dependencies, costs, risks, and lifecycle status — all in one place.
+Instead of relying on spreadsheets, vision diagrams and fragmented documentation, teams gain a unified view of applications, dependencies, costs, risks, and lifecycle status — and all in one tool.

-The result is not just a smaller application portfolio.
+The result is not just a smaller application portfolio but a smarter one.

 What Is Application Rationalization?